FRCBS/CRP_enrichment/src/publication_content.md

     h2kmen30 <- means_all %>% filter(Cohort == "Health2k" & Group == "Men" & Ferritin == 30)
     h2kmen50 <- means_all %>% filter(Cohort == "Health2k" & Group == "Men" & Ferritin == 50)

+Using these objects, we can check the significance of between the points of interest.
+For example
+“h2kwomenpre5*u**p**p**e**r* &lt; *h*2*k**w**o**m**e**n**p**r**e*15lower”
+would evaluate to TRUE, if the proportion of menstruating women over 3 mg/l CRP is significantly higher in the population filtered by ferritin 15 ug/l than 5 ug/l.
+Indeed, for menstruating women, the proportion is significantly higher at filter levels of 15, 30, and 50 ug/l when compared with 5 ug/l.
+This holds for non-menstruating women also, except for the FinRisk 1997 cohort, where the difference between levels 5 and 15 was not significant.
+The differences are all significant also in men, but the respective increases in proportions are much smaller.

+# Proportion analysis plot | COLORED

     ggplot(data = means_all, aes(x = Ferritin, y = means)) +
         geom_ribbon(aes(ymin = lower, ymax = upper, fill = Group), alpha = .3) +
         geom_line(aes(linetype = Group)) +